Time elapsed: 12y

 Unlike the other RELATE statements we have used so far, it's fine to relate Town 1 to Town 2, followed by Town 2 to Town 1.

-Each to relation should be unique though, to make sure that we can’t type something like RELATE town:one->to->town:two more than once.
-We can do this with the DEFINE INDEX...UNIQUE technique we learned in Chapter 8, except that it’s a bit simpler this time.
+Each to relation should be unique though, to make sure that we can't type RELATE town:one->to->town:two more than once.
+We can do this with the DEFINE INDEX...UNIQUE technique we learned in Chapter 8, except that it's a bit simpler this time.
 Instead of needing to create a separate key field composed of the sorted in and out fields, we can just define the index on the in and out fields together.
 This will make a single index composed of the two fields.

 Next, we should add some fields to the to table to describe the route.
 Aeon and the team have the exact location data for these towns, but no precise information on what the routes are like connecting them.
 As a result, their only choice is to send messages to these locations to ask how the road is to the next location.
 Questions like "How straight is it?" and "Is there a road?
 Is it by land, or over water?" are about as good as things can get at this point.